 pod update Stripe.

 - If you haven't already, install the latest version of Carthage.

 Cartfile, and follow the Carthage installation instructions.

-- Head to our releases page and download the framework that's right for you.
+- Head to our GitHub releases page and download and unzip Stripe.framework.zip.

 Stripe.frameworkin the directory you just unzipped.

 - Make sure "Copy items if needed" is checked.